Rusholme: Political history

 Richard Cobden, William Royle (author of a history of the township), and Thomas Lowe (1815–1892) were long-time residents.
 Lowe began working as a baker and became a flour dealer, later a nurseryman and finally the proprietor of a dairy.
 Prime Minister H. H. Asquith was married here in 1877 to Miss Helen Melland.

 The Conservative Dame Kathleen Ollerenshaw was for 26 years one of the councillors for Rusholme on Manchester City Council, before becoming Lord Mayor of Manchester in 1975–1976.
-Other local politicians included ward Councillor Paul Shannon, a Liberal Democrat and former deputy leader of the Manchester City Council Liberal Democrat group who was defeated by Ahmed Ali (Labour) in May 2012.
+Other local politicians included ward councillor Paul Shannon, a Liberal Democrat and former deputy leader of the Manchester City Council Liberal Democrat group who was defeated by Ahmed Ali (Labour) in May 2012.
 Rabnawaz Akbar was elected as a Labour councillor for Rusholme ward in May 2010.
 Councillor Akbar served on the Citizenship and Inclusion Committee.

 Governance

+Rusholme was formerly a township in the parish of Manchester, in 1866 Rusholme became a separate civil parish, on 26 March 1896 the parish was abolished to form South Manchester.
+In 1891 the parish had a population of 10,696.

-Rusholme was a separate town until it was incorporated into Manchester in 1885.
-It is served in Westminster by the MP for Manchester Gorton, currently Afzal Khan.
+It is served in Westminster by the MP for Manchester Rusholme, currently Afzal Khan.